-2019 was the first full calendar year that I spent as a full-time blogger.
+2019 was the first complete calendar year that I spent as a full-time blogger.
 It felt good to create my own schedule, travel as I liked, and generally be my own boss!
 My blog income increased considerably this year, but I’m still pretty far below what my salary was when I worked for a tech company.
 That’s ok though because I am hopeful that in 2020 I’ll make significant progress.

 You may recall that the last time I shared a look at my income was in October for my September 2019 report.
 I decided to stop sharing monthly reports once I hit my income goals and shift to a yearly review.
 I hope these reports will provide more insight and show trends that I couldn’t really analyze when I reported monthly.